effectfully/inference-in-agda/UnificationInAgda.lagda.md

 But note that

-1. this error can be triggered in different cases as well as we saw with `K₁ = K₀`
+1. this error can be triggered in different cases as well, as we saw with `K₁ = K₀`
-2. applying a higher-order function to an unexpectedly dependent function can give a different error as we saw with `Kᵈ′′ (λ {α} -> Set α)`
+2. applying a higher-order function to an unexpectedly dependent function can give a different error, as we saw with `Kᵈ′′ (λ {α} -> Set α)`

 Anyway, in my experience being able to make sense of that particular error is really helpful.